BY Cara Ameer a broker associate and global luxury agent. You can follow her on Facebook or Twitter.

 This is the agent comes in to strategize with the seller for what makes the most sense given the market, your competition, time frame for moving, etc.

-Some things might need to be fixed in order to give comfort to a buyer or to qualify for the kind of financing they might be doing.
+Some things might need to be fixed to comfort a buyer or qualify for the kind of financing they might seek.

-For example, if there are buyers obtaining FHA or VA financing on homes in your area, any wood rot or termite damage will need to be fixed before the buyer can obtain the loan.
+For example, if buyers are obtaining FHA or VA financing on homes in your area, any wood rot or termite damage must be fixed before the buyer can obtain the loan.

-There might be items that are major vs. minor that you and your seller will need to take into account when pricing the home as they can definitely have an affect on what a buyer is willing to pay.
+You and your seller might need to consider major vs. minor items when pricing the home, as they can definitely affect what a buyer is willing to pay.

 -

-Many sellers fear that by having an inspection, they will then have to disclose everything to a buyer which may cause them to pay less for the house.
+Many sellers fear that having an inspection will require them to disclose everything to a buyer, which may cause them to pay less for the house.

-The truth is, a buyer is going to find out anyway, but it’ll be after they’ve already agreed upon a price & terms they might not want to pay after the outcome of that inspection.
+The truth is, a buyer will find out anyway, but it’ll be after they’ve already agreed upon a price & terms they might not want to pay after the outcome of that inspection.

-Avoid buyer’s remorse by shifting the knowledge of the home’s condition to the front end of the transaction rather than after the negotiation.
+Shift knowledge of the home’s condition to the front end of the transaction rather than after the negotiation to avoid buyer’s remorse.

-Although a buyer will still have the property inspected by their own inspector, the information found will not be a surprise.
+Although a buyer will still have the property inspected by their inspector, the information found will not surprise them.

 All houses have “things” that are found on an inspection.
-Even new homes under construction or nearly complete have items needing correction by the builder after they are inspected, despite having a project manager overseeing the projectors working on the house.
+Even new homes under construction or nearly complete have items that need to be corrected by the builder after they are inspected, despite having a project manager overseeing the projectors working on the house.

-Back to the “surprise is never a good thing” concept, when you leave discovery of the home’s condition entirely to the buyer is when problems arise.
+Back to the “surprise is never a good thing” concept, when you leave discovery of the home’s condition entirely to the buyer, problems arise.

-The seller has already agreed upon a price and terms and depending on your home and the time of year it is on the market, the actual time to go under a contract may have taken longer than what you thought.
+The seller has already agreed upon a price and terms, and depending on your home and the time of year it is on the market, the actual time it takes to go under a contract may have taken longer than you thought.

-Now, you finally have a buyer and the transaction may be in jeopardy because of the outcome of the inspection.
+Now, you finally have a buyer, and the inspection outcome may jeopardize the transaction.

-The buyer wants to renegotiate the purchase price and/or ask for all repairs to be made or a huge concession to account for what was found.
+The buyer wants to renegotiate the purchase price and/or ask for all repairs to be made or a colossal concession to account for what was found.

 The sellers don’t feel like giving anymore, especially when they might be selling for less than what they thought (which is how most sellers often end up feeling).